hermes atlas

 Automatic installation

-If you are in Linux or macOS, execute the following script to install CUDA (if applicable), Hermes, llama.cpp, Camofox and the Web UI.
+If you are in Ubuntu (WSL2) or macOS, execute the following script to install CUDA (if applicable), Hermes, llama.cpp, and Camofox.
 The script will automatically detect your platform.

 curl -fsSL https://raw.githubusercontent.com/metantonio/hermes-wsl-ubuntu/master/setup-wsl.sh -o setup-wsl.sh && bash setup-wsl.sh